WhyAre/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tutorial slots, the existing tutorial slots of the person will be removed i.e adding of tutorials is not cumulative.
+* When editing tutorial slots, the existing set of tutorials allocated to the person will be replaced entirely with the new values provided i.e. adding of tutorials is not cumulative.
 * You can remove all the person’s tutorial slots by typing `t/` without specifying any tutorials after it.